By: Carrie Fox, Mission Partners CEO

 I’ve built my business on a commitment to using business as a force for good, and I don’t intend to stop now.
 Sending you strength, health, and good things to come.

-Edited to Add on 4/6/2020: Since the original publication of this article, our business is now remote until at least April 27th.
-While we have also already reached capacity on our pro bono engagements, we are still continuing a discount through May 2020 for COVID-19 support.
+ETA: Since the original publication of this article, our business is now remote until at least 2021.
+We have also already reached capacity on our pro bono engagements.
 If this message resonated with you and you would like to learn more about how we can help with your own messaging to push your organization through these unprecedented times, please contact us today.